Frequently Asked Questions

 Who’s organizing the Trail?

 A: This is a program of the Florida Fish and Wildlife Conservation Commission, the state agency vested with managing fish and wildlife resources for their long-term well-being and the benefit of people.
 The Florida Department of Transportation helps fund this Trail in large part through the generosity of their ISTEA and TEA-21 grant programs.
-Other partners, without whom the Trail would not be possible, include: the Wildlife Foundation of Florida, the Florida Park Service, the U.S. Fish and Wildlife Service, Audubon of Florida, Visit Florida, as well as the many municipalities and landowners that have nominated and manage the sites on the Trail.
+Other partners, without whom the Trail would not be possible, include: the Wildlife Foundation of Florida, the Florida Park Service, the U.S. Fish and Wildlife Service, Audubon of Florida, Visit Florida, as well as the many agencies, municipalities and landowners that have nominated and manage the sites on the Trail.

 I heard my friends talking about a good birding site that’s not on the Trail.
 Why isn’t it?